Post

 J --> K

 Cookies remain the most fundamental session management mechanism.
 They’re automatically included in HTTP requests and provide a seamless way to maintain state across page visits.
+For a focused look at this topic, see session and cookie management for maintaining auth across requests.

 1